jessehouwing/gh-guitar-hero/README.md

 ## How to play

-The git commit graph scrolls **upward**.
+The git commit graph scrolls.
 Each branch occupies one of nine colour-coded lanes:

 | Lane | Colour | Key |